cometbft/cometbft/spec/mempool/mempool.md

 Some of the specificities of the current implementation (`CListMempool`) are also detailed.

 **RPC server**
-To add a new transaction to the mempool, a clients may submit it through an appropriate RPC endpoint.
+To add a new transaction to the mempool, a client submits it through an appropriate RPC endpoint.
 This endpoint is offered by some of the system nodes (but not necessarily all of them).

 **Gossip protocol**
 Transactions can also be received from other nodes, through a gossiping mechanism.

 **ABCI application**
-As pointed above, the mempool should only store and disseminate  valid transactions.
+As pointed out above, the mempool should only store and disseminate valid transactions.
 It is up to the ABCI (client) application to define whether a transaction is valid.
 Transactions received locally are sent to the application to be validated, through the `checkTx` method from the mempool ABCI connection.
-Such a check indicates with a flag whether it is the first time (or not) that the transaction is received.
+Such a check indicates with a flag whether it is the first time (or not) that the transaction is sent for validation.
 Transactions that are validated by the application are later added to the mempool.
-Transactions tagged as invalid are simply drooped.
+Transactions tagged as invalid are simply dropped.
 The validity of a transaction may depend on the state of the client application.
 In particular, some transactions that are valid in some state of the application may later become invalid.
 The state of the application is updated when consensus commits a block of transactions.